oguzatas/personaforge-rag/NOUS_HERMES_2_MISTRAL_7B_DPO_EVALUATION_REPORT.md

 ### 🔹 Roleplay Naturalness (Score: 100%)

-**Does Gemma 2B act like the character, or does it spew information?**
+**Does Nous-Hermes-2-Mistral-7B-DPO act like the character, or does it spew information?**

 **Results:**
 - ✅ **Character Personality:** Successfully adopts formal, wise elven speech patterns